|120A.01||CITATION, EDUCATION CODE.|

 (b) The school district of residence for a homeless pupil shall be the school district in which the parent or legal guardian resides, unless: (1) parental rights have been terminated by court order; (2) the parent or guardian is not living within the state; or (3) the parent or guardian having legal custody of the child is an inmate of a Minnesota correctional facility or is a resident of a halfway house under the supervision of the commissioner of corrections.
 If any of clauses (1) to (3) apply, the school district of residence shall be the school district in which the pupil resided when the qualifying event occurred.
 If no other district of residence can be established, the school district of residence shall be the school district in which the pupil currently resides.
 If there is a dispute between school districts regarding residency, the district of residence is the district designated by the commissioner of education.

-(c) The serving district is responsible for transporting a homeless pupil to and from the pupil's district of residence.
+(c) Except as provided in paragraph (d), the serving district is responsible for transporting a homeless pupil to and from the pupil's district of residence.
 The district may transport from a permanent home in another district but only through the end of the academic school year.
 When a pupil is enrolled in a charter school, the district or school that provides transportation for other pupils enrolled in the charter school is responsible for providing transportation.
-When a homeless student with or without an individualized education program attends a public school other than an independent or special school district or charter school, the district of residence is responsible for transportation.
+When a homeless pupil with or without an individualized education program attends a public school other than an independent or special school district or charter school, the district of residence is responsible for transportation.

 The parent of a child is primarily responsible for assuring that the child acquires knowledge and skills that are essential for effective citizenship.